Fraternalilab/POPScomp/README.md

 There are several options to run POPScomp, refer to the [Wiki](https://github.com/Fraternalilab/POPScomp/wiki) for more details:
 1. Use our POPScomp *Shiny* server at http://popscomp.org:3838 .
-2. Download the POPScomp Docker image and use the *Shiny* App on your local computer without any further installation.
+2. Download the POPScomp Docker image (see below) and use the *Shiny* App on your local computer without any further installation.
 3. Clone the [POPScomp GitHub repository](https://github.com/Fraternalilab/POPScomp), compile POPSC and run the *Shiny* App on your local computer.

 The POPScomp *Shiny* App allows for easy processing of PDB structures.